-The interest rate charged by the RLF will be four (4) percentage points below the lesser of the current money center prime interest rate quoted in the Wall Street Journal, or the maximum interest rate allowed under State law.
+The interest rate charged by the RLF shall coincide with EDA regulations which be the lesser of four (4) percentage points below a) the current money center prime interest rate quoted in the Wall Street Journal, or b) the maximum interest rate allowed under State law.
 In no event shall the interest rate be less than the lower of four (4) percent or 75 percent of the prime interest rate listed in the Wall Street Journal.
 Should the prime interest rate listed in the Wall Street Journal exceed fourteen (14) percent, the minimum RLF interest rate is not required to be raised above ten (10) percent.

 Should a loan be in default the interest rate will be 12% during the time loan is in default.